 Professional vs. Regular Counter Depth

 Professional refers to a more commercial looking product with the compressor on the top.
-They are available in 30" and 36" as well as larger sizes like 42 and 48 inch.
+They are available in 30" and 36" as well as larger sizes like 42" and 48".

 Regular counter depth refrigerators are just shallower refrigerators and are only available in smaller sizes like 30, 33 and 36 inch widths.
-Price on a regular counter depth is much cheaper at $1,700 to $3,500 vs. $8,000 plus on a professional.
+The price of a regular counter depth is much cheaper at $1,700 to $3,500 vs. $8,000 plus on a professional.

 Professional vs. Integrated Refrigerators